Herniated or Slipped Disks, Back Pain, and Bacteria

 Structure of a Cervical Vertebra in the Neck

-Most back pain is due to arthritis or a problem with back muscles, ligaments (which attach bones to one another) or tendons (which attach muscles to bones).
+Most back pain is often due to arthritis or a problem with back muscles, ligaments (which attach bones to one another), or tendons (which attach muscles to bones).
 A doctor's diagnosis is needed to confirm that a back problem is actually due to a herniated disk.

 The body attempts to heal the broken surface of a disk and remove the expelled material.
 Before the area is repaired, however, the person may be in pain.
 The pain arises due to the inner tissue of the disk pressing on a spinal nerve and irritating it.

 Herniated disks are most common in middle-aged people.
 Being overweight increases the risk of a disk rupture.
 A sudden strain or repetitive activities may be the immediate cause of the injury, however.